phaidra/phaidra-admin-manual/fedora.md

 * **MIME Type:**
   the MIME type of the Datastream \(required\)
 * **Format Identifier:**
-  an optional format identifier for the Datastream such as emerging schemes like PRONOM and the Global Digital Format Registry \(GDRF\)
+  an optional format identifier for the Datastream such as emerging schemes like PRONOM \(a web-based technical registry to support digital preservation services, developed by The National Archives of the United Kingdom\) and the Global Digital Format Registry \(GDRF\)
 * **Alternate Identifiers:**
   one or more alternate identifiers for the Datastream \(such identifiers could be local identifiers or global identifiers such as Handles or DOI\)
 * **Checksum:**